warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 Gramene's Oryza Pan-Genome (https://oryza.gramene.org) is a web portal for comparative plant genomics focused on rice varieties.

-In its eigth release, we feature new SNP data for ...
-We provide updated functional gene associations from RAP-DB (June 2024) and GeneRIF from curated scientific literature.
+In its eigth release, we feature new SNP data for three new data sets:

+We are also providing updated functional gene associations from RAP-DB (June 2024) and GeneRIF from curated scientific literature.

+Since the last release, members of the Gramene Oryza Team contributed to two publications (Harrison et al, 2024; Zhou et al, 2024).

 In addition to genomic resources, GrameneOryza provides updates of news items, conferences, and community events; and feedback may be provided via a [contact form](https://oryza.gramene.org/feedback).